 The Washington Report covers legislative and regulatory policy activities, and is compiled by NAR's Advocacy Group policy staff.
 To receive this content via email, subscribe to NAR's Member's Edge newsletter and check the "legislative & regulatory issues" box.

-The Bureau of Consumer Financial Protection (CFPB) has issued a series of Requests for Information (RFIs) on various practices in order to assess the efficiency and effectiveness of the Bureau.
+The Bureau of Consumer Financial Protection (CFPB) issued a series of Requests for Information (RFIs) on various agency practices seeking input from the public and outside stakeholders.

 The U.S. District Court for the Southern District of New York has ruled that the Bureau of Consumer Financial Protection lacked the authority to bring an enforcement action against a New Jersey company “because its composition violates the Constitution’s separation of powers,” and as a result, terminated the Bureau as a party to the litigation.